 Equality and Inclusion is the golden thread that runs throughout everything Hampshire Constabulary does.
-Our commitment to it is led by our most senior officer the Chief Constable Andy Marsh who is the force champion for Equality and Inclusion.
 The actual responsibility for ensuring that equality and inclusion issues are considered, met and where required improved rests with every member of staff, which includes officers, staff, special constables, police community support officers and volunteers.

 Police forces have made real progress in addressing fairness, equality and human rights matters over recent years.
 We remain committed to keeping these issues at the heart of everything we do.